The Ink in the Well

 "The Ink in the Well" is a song by the English singer-songwriter David Sylvian.
 It was released in August 1984 as the second single from his debut solo album Brilliant Trees.
+The single peaked at No. 36 on the UK Singles Chart.

 Reception

 Reviewing the song for Record Mirror, Eden wrote "Mention David Sylvian and the adjectives that immediately spring to mind are sensitive, delicate, moody.
 'Ink in the Well' lives up to David's reputation, it's accomplished with endearing lyrics and an interesting jazzy interlude occurs halfway through the song".

+Themes

+The song was inspired by Picasso's 1937 canvas Guernica.

 Personnel

 On "The Ink in the Well":